petrinachan/petrinachan.github.io/_posts/2022-10-25-Assignment-3.md

 ![IMG_20221025_021252](https://user-images.githubusercontent.com/115116582/197890234-0611de5e-0134-4b27-bd72-375608ece0cf.jpg)
 *In progress print*

 The print took just over 3 hours and looked perfect (YAY).
-After letting the bed cool down completely (I left it overnight), the prints came right off with a little elbow grease.
+After letting the bed cool down completely (I left it overnight since it was now around 4am :sleepy:), the prints came right off with a little elbow grease.
 The birds actually look pretty neat!
 Some of the measurements varied by .02mm, similar to some of the earlier prints.

 ![IMG_20221025_112136](https://user-images.githubusercontent.com/115116582/197890290-b299596b-70db-4c1e-ad95-628f0ef7d961.jpg)